bikehopper/bikehopper-fit-file-server/README.md

 ## Testing
 Functional testing can be run via the following `./gradlew test`

 This testing is quite minimal at the moment but does at the very least try to verify that the fit file created is an actual valid fit file.
-Additionally it is worth taking into consideration that currently the test that does this will fail if the bikehopper backend is currently down.
+Additionally it is worth taking into consideration that currently the test that does this will fail if the bikehopper backend is currently unavailable.